-The landscape and garden samples you see on this page were created in ConceptDraw PRO, using the templates provided within the Landscape & Garden solution.
-These documents demonstrate some of the solution's capabilities, and the results you can achieve are all demonstrated here on this page.
+There are a few samples that you see on this page which were created in the ConceptDraw DIAGRAM v12 application by using the Landscape & Garden solution.
+Some of the solution's capabilities as well as the professional results which you can achieve are all demonstrated here on this page.

 Example 1: Terrace Garden

-This diagram was created in ConceptDraw PRO using a wide selection of libraries from the Landscape and Garden solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using a wide selection of libraries from the Landscape and Garden solution.
 An experienced user spent 15 minutes creating this sample.

 The ability to integrate man-made elements into the garden area is demonstrated in this landscape plan.
 The solution's extensive range of garden themed libraries mean you have full creative control over your garden design.